top of page

 Our fellowship is open to women and men, regardless of age, race, religion, ethnic background, marital status, or occupation.
 We welcome members of any sexual identity or orientation.
 The only requirement for membership is a desire to stop addictive sexual behaviour.
 Meetings are in person, online, or by phone.

-The Men’s Counselling Program provides men with the support and psychoeducational tools they need to work through any trauma, violence, and unhealthy patterns of relationships they have faced.
-The program provides services to help learn healthy coping mechanisms for stressful situations.
+The Men’s Counselling Program provides men with short-term counselling and psychoeducational tools to work through trauma and create healthier relationships.
+The program provides services and support to explore healthy coping mechanisms and support healing in a supportive environment.

 The OPS helps support people in South Surrey and White Rock who use substances and connects them with the health services they need.
 The Peace Point centre will serve anyone who wants to have their substance use witnessed, providing them with a safe and welcoming environment while mitigating the risks to them of ingesting contaminated or toxic drugs.